 However, I don't feel comfortable carrying on like this for three main reasons:

 - I would like to be involved with web projects at a more strategic level.
-How does that website fit with the overall communication strategy of the organisation ?
-How will the web presence we are building evolve over time ?
+How does that website fit with the overall communication strategy of the organization ?
+How will the web presence we are building evolve over time?

 - I feel I am most valuable when I work with clients on the long term.
 So far though, most of my freelance gigs have been relatively short-term engagements (one to three months) where I have been tasked with the conception and implementation of a website.